gabrielelanaro/ai-dev-workshop/presentation.md

 <!--
 Presenter notes:
-This session will run for approximately 1.5 hours.
-We'll cover theory and practice with numerous examples.
-Encourage participants to ask questions throughout - consider using polls or interactive elements at key points.
+This session will run for approximately 45 minutes Encourage participants to ask questions throughout - consider using polls or interactive elements at key points.

 -->

 # Content Overview

-- Intro to Claude Code
+- Coding from the CLI
-- Research Plan Act
+- The Plan / Act Workflow
-- Rule files & commands
+- Rules and Memory
+- Commands
-- Automation
+- Building Complex Features
-- Model Context Protocol (MCP)
+- Where to go from here

 ---